Optimism in Equality Saturation: Challenges in Abstract Interpretation over E-Graphs

-Recall from Section~\ref{sec:background_ai} that we can express an analysis of a program graph as a set of equations over an abstract lattice.
-We can express an analysis over an e-graph in a similar fashion.
-Analysis facts are derived for e-classes, rather than individual nodes, since we know that all nodes in the same e-class evaluate to the same concrete value.
-The fact derived for an e-class is the meet of the facts derived for the constituent e-nodes \cite{egraphs_plus_ai}.
-Figure~\ref{fig:egraphs_and_eqs} shows an e-graph and its corresponding dataflow equations over the $\mathcal{P}(\mathbb{Z})$ lattice.
+Recall from Section~\ref{sec:background_ai} that we can express an analysis of a program as a set of equations over an abstract lattice.
+We can express an e-class analysis over an e-graph in a similar fashion.
+Additionally, recall from Section~\ref{sec:background_eqsat} that e-class analysis associates an analysis fact with each e-class in an e-graph.
+Thus, these equations will describe the known analysis fact for each e-class.
+Each e-node can be abstractly interpreted according to 1) its function symbol and 2) its input e-classes.
+Additionally, the abstractions of multiple e-nodes in an e-class can be combined via the meet operator to obtain an abstraction of the e-class.
+If $f$ is the function symbol of an e-node, call $f^\#$ a corresponding abstract transformer.
+Then, the equation for the abstraction $c^\#$ describing an e-class $c$ is:

-A nice property of dataflow equations, in normal abstract interpretation, is that \textit{every} solution to the equations is a \textit{sound} approximation of the semantics of the represented program.
-Thus, much prior work in abstract interpretation computes a \textit{least} fixpoint, which is the most precise solution to the equations (or in presence of widening, some relatively small fixpoint).
-Unfortunately, this assumption does not hold as cleanly in the case of e-graphs.
+This formulation is standard from prior e-class analysis literature \cite{egg, egraphs_plus_ai}.
+Let us now consider applying e-class analysis to a specific example.
+Figures~\ref{fig:conventional_egraphs_and_eqs_egraph}~and~\ref{fig:conventional_egraphs_and_eqs_eqs} show an e-graph and its e-class analysis equations.
+We use the interval lattice to analyze a very simple e-graph that is representative of structures seen in existing applications of e-graphs.
+There are two fixpoints to this set of equations: $a^\# = [1,1], b^\# = [5,5]$ (the greatest fixpoint), and $a^\# = [1,1], b^\# = \bot$ (the least fixpoint).
+Intuitively, only the first fixpoint makes sense---the second fixpoint implies that there are no possible values for $b$.
+This seems false, because the original program, $1 * 5$, clearly evaluates to $5$.

-Let us consider solutions to the equations shown in Figure~\ref{fig:egraphs_and_eqs_eqs}.
-There are three distinct solutions:
+The issue is that the rewrite $1 * x \Rightarrow x$ causes the e-graph to represent the graph shown in Figure~\ref{fig:conventional_egraphs_and_eqs_ill_formed_graph}.
+The cycle from $b$ to itself prevents a concrete execution from occurring, since the nodes cannot be evaluated in any order that evaluates definitions before their uses.
+Throughout this paper, we refer to graphs that we cannot assign a semantics to as ``ill-formed''.
+Despite being ill-formed, we can still generate a set of analysis equations for the ill-formed graph based on its structure (shown in Figure~\ref{fig:conventional_egraphs_and_eqs_ill_formed_eqs}).
+The least fixpoint of this set of equations is $a^\# = [1,1], b^\# = \bot$---because an e-class analysis combines analyses for the same e-class with the meet operator, the least fixpoint for the ill-formed graph will ``poison'' the least fixpoint of the e-class analysis.